RhysTyler112/Back-End-Development-Project/TESTING.md

 ## Lighthouse

-<summary>Homepage - Best practices has a lower score as report states "Does not use HTTPS" this is something I am unware how to fix as we are host the project on a 3rd aprty site Heroku.
+<summary>Homepage - Best practices has a lower score as the report states "Does not use HTTPS" this is something I am unaware how to fix as we are hosting the project on a 3rd party site Heroku.
 </summary>
 <br>
 <img src="static/README/lighthouse/homepage-lighthouse.png">